How to make Cute and Fun Needle Felt Designs on Homemade Wool Dryer Balls

 Mine did.
 (Side note: don’t use tennis balls … they release toxins).

-No, specifically, for this tutorial I am talking about balls that you can make with raw wool, roving or wool yarn.
+For this tutorial, I am specifically talking about balls that you can make with raw wool, roving or wool yarn.
+They are basically balls of wool that has been felted.
+They are completely natural and non toxic!

 Making your own wool dryer balls is super easy but if you don’t want to fool with it, you can buy 100% Wool Dryer Balls.
 As long as they are made with 100% Wool, they’ll work great for this needle felting project.